Voice ordering innovation quick serve industry — A technical overview

 The sound then needs to be separated into words, which are labeled in the dataset.
 Neural networks, a foundational technology in deep learning and AI, is a popular way of accomplishing this, especially if not all the data is labeled with what the recording is supposed to represent.
 This only completes the first part of the process but is a significant hurdle by itself.

 Once the recordings have been transcribed into text, the next step is natural language processing (NLP).
 Depending on the application of the solution, various techniques for extracting meaning can be employed using machine learning.
 From this stage, actions or responses can be automated directly from the solution.
 This may be enough to show tremendous value for the business, however much more is possible once these pieces are in place (per Girish Khanzode):

 Given the amount of research and development being poured into improving the performance and power of various voice-related technologies, it’s no surprise that innovation occurs daily.
-Opportunities to have a more personalized experience for customers while armed with rudimentary knowledge of the individual becomes possible.
-For example, with sentiment analysis a solution could turn a poor interaction into a positive one by intelligently recommending a verbal response or course of action to an employee in real-time.
+Opportunities to have a more personalized experience for customers while armed with a rudimentary knowledge of the individual becomes possible.
+For example, with sentiment analysis, a solution could turn a poor interaction into a positive one by intelligently recommending a verbal response or course of action to an employee in real-time.
 It is also possible to use vocal patterns to gain insight into otherwise anonymous transactions!

 By using AI to transcribe customer orders and requests, it is easy to imagine the advantages to the customer and the business.
 Innovation is particularly important in competitive markets to maintain market share and provide customers with the best possible experience.
-The extent to which voice is transforming industries now, and in the future, quickly becomes an exercise of the imagination.
+The extent to which voice ordering is transforming industries now, and in the future, quickly becomes an exercise of the imagination.